dbuckstein/ijk/README.md

 This section outlines the core guidelines, values and rules in the framework.

 ### Coding Standards
-* The framework is programmed in C, using strictly data structures, free functions and data-oriented design/architecture.
+* The framework is programmed in C, using strictly data structures, non-member functions and data-oriented design/architecture.
+The following exceptions apply:
-* Some parts of the framework may be written in assembly for speed.
+    * No C++ is allowed in framework, with the exception of strictly vector and matrix operators already implemented for mathematical purposes.
+Commits from forks with any new C++ syntax will not be pulled; only corrections to existing C++ will be accepted.
-* No C++ is allowed in framework, with the exception of strictly non-member operators for mathematical purposes.
-Commits from forks with C++ syntax will not be pulled.
+    * Some parts of the framework may be written in native or cross-platform assembly for efficiency.
 * All headers must be C++ friendly for consumption only.
 Use (extern "C" {...}) in case a user's C++ file consumes a framework header.
-Also use typedefs to allow C++ structure naming conventions to be used in C (e.g. typedef struct StructureName StructureName;).
+Also use typedefs to allow C++ structure naming conventions to be used in C (e.g. typedef struct StructureName {...} StructureName;).
-* For graphics implementations, use cross-platform, C-based APIs/SDKs (e.g. Vulkan, OpenGL) and their respective shading languages and/or binary formats (GLSL, SPIR-V).
+* For graphics implementations, prioritize cross-platform, C-based APIs/SDKs (e.g. Vulkan, OpenGL) and their respective shading languages and/or binary formats (GLSL, SPIR-V).
+Platform-specific renderer implementations may or may not be available.
 * All functions must be documented before implementation.
 Comment interfaces/prototypes with brief descriptions, member/parameter names and descriptions and validation notes, and possible return cases denoting success, warnings or failures.
 * All functions should return integer types, with the exception of math functions which primarily operate on real (float or double) numbers, or real-based (vector) numbers.
 * Standard C includes should appear first in source files, if ever, to prevent framework from potentially overwriting standard data types.